usuaero/MachUpX/docs/source/creating_input_files.md

                 csv file containing the airfoil distribution formatted in columns, as with the array.
                 Defaults to the name of the first airfoil listed under "airfoils".
 Cannot have units.

-            "grid" : (uint, optional)
+            "grid" : uint, optional
                 Number of horseshoe vortices used to model the wing segment in the numerical lifting-line algorithm.
 Defaults to 40.

-            "use_clustering" : (bool, optional)
+            "use_clustering" : bool, optional
-                If 1, control points will be distributed using cosine clusering.
+                If true, control points will be distributed using cosine clusering.
 Otherwise, points will be distributed evenly.
-Defaults to 1.
+Defaults to true.

-            "control_surface" : (dict, optional)
+            "control_surface" : dict, optional
                 Defines a control surface on the trailing edge of the wing segment.
 Uses Phillips' approximations for trailing-edge flaps (Mechanics of Flight, ed.
 2, Ch.
 1.7).

-                "root_span" : (float, optional)
+                "root_span" : float, optional
                     The span location, as a fraction of total span, where the control surface begins.
                     Defaults to 0.0.

-                "tip_span" : (float, optional)
+                "tip_span" : float, optional
                     The span location, as a fraction of total span, where the control surface ends.
                     Defaults to 1.0.

-                "chord_fraction" : (float, array, or string, optional) The depth of the control surface, as a fraction of the local chord length.
+                "chord_fraction" : float, array, or string, optional The depth of the control surface, as a fraction of the local chord length.
 Defined the same as "twist".
 If an array or file is specified, however, the start and end of the data must coincide with "root_span" and "tip_span", respectively.
 Defaults to 0.25.

-                "is_sealed" : (bool, optional)
+                "is_sealed" : bool, optional
                     Whether or not the flap is sealed.
-Defaults to True.
+Defaults to true.

-                "control_mixing" : (dict)
+                "control_mixing" : dict
                     Determines which control inputs move this control surface.
 A control surface can be affected by any number of controls.

-                    "<CONTROL_NAME>" : (float)
+                    "<CONTROL_NAME>" : float
                             Linearly maps the control deflection to the control surface deflection.
 The control deflection will be multiplied by this value and then applied to the control surface.